Office of Environmental Management

 Cleanup Sites

 EM's mission is to clean up and protect communities that supported defense production programs and government-sponsored nuclear energy research.
-EM plays a key role in cleaning the environment, contributing to national security priorities, investing in the future and aiding community efforts to build strong economies, growing jobs and preparing for a clean energy future.
+EM plays a key role in cleaning the environment, contributing to national security priorities, investing in the future and aiding community efforts to build strong economies.

 Acquisition